theokyr/theokyr.github.io/_posts/2017-05-20-site-update.md

   creditlink:
 ---

-Well, the site has been updated to use the excellent (Lagrange theme by Paul Le)[https://github.com/LeNPaul/Lagrange].
+Well, the site has been updated to use the excellent [Lagrange theme by Paul Le](https://github.com/LeNPaul/Lagrange).

 Hopefully this gives me an excuse to update more often!